What Is 5 4 Simplified

 Simplifying Fractions: Finding the Simplest Form

 Simplifying a fraction means expressing it in its lowest terms.
-This is done by finding the greatest common divisor (GCD) of the numerator and the denominator and dividing both by it.
+Because of that, this is done by finding the greatest common divisor (GCD) of the numerator and the denominator and dividing both by it.
 The GCD is the largest number that divides both the numerator and denominator without leaving a remainder.

 Steps to Simplify a Fraction: